SkyAPM/R3/README.md

 * /api/product_sale
 * /api/ProductSale

+If the words are customized, not a word.
+Such as some application name, such as `hikaricp`, then R3 support customized word.
+Please refer to the [configuration](models/Configuration.md) `customized_words_file` for more details.

 #### Lower Sample Count

 The following URL would keep the original URL, not parametrized, since the sample count is lower than the threshold(`combine_min_url_count`).